cubebased/doc/participate/blockproducers.md

 ## How to become a Block Producer?
 To become a Block Producer on the EOS blockchain, you need to follow these steps:

 1. Technical Setup: First, you'll need to set up the necessary technical infrastructure, including servers and network equipment.
-Ensure your hardware and software configurations meet the requirements.
+You can use your own hardware or rent a server from a cloud provider.
+Then you can run this [Docker Container](https://github.com/cubebased/blockchainnode).

 2. Votes: You need to receive votes from the community.
 The EOS blockchain uses a Delegated Proof of Stake (DPoS) consensus mechanism, which means that the community votes for Block Producers.
 The top 21 Block Producers with the most votes are elected to produce blocks.
-If you hold a substantial amount of stake tokens you demonstrates your commitment to the network and you will more likely receive votes from the community.
+Make people aware of you.
+Offer an additional [viewer instance](https://doc.cubebased.com/participate/viewerinstance/) to show that you are supporting the community, then you will more likely receive votes from the community.

 4. Register as a Candidate: Register your intent to become a Block Producer.
 Submitting your Block Producer information and details to the community.